wp-plugins/bulletproof-security/readme.txt

 8. BulletProof Security - Maintenance Mode template images

 == Changelog ==

+= .50.6 =
+* New Option: Login Security & Monitoring Sort DB Rows:
+* The Ascending Show Oldest Login First option displays logins from the oldest logins to your site to the newest logins to your site.
+The Descending Show Newest Login First option displays logins from the newest logins to your site to the oldest logins to your site.
+Example usage: Enter 50 for the Max DB Rows To Show option, which will show a maximum of 50 database rows/logins to your site and set Sort DB Rows option to Descending Show Newest Login First.
+You will see the last 50 most current/newest logins to your site in descending order.
+* Enhancements: Login Security & Monitoring:
+* CSS max-height changed from 1000px to 600px for the scrollable Dynamic DB table.
+600px is a much better / more manageable viewing area.
+* Lock, Unlock and Delete labels for individual checkboxes in Dynamic DB search form and standard form.
+* DB Query improvement for the Dynamic DB standard form.
+* New Option: htaccess Core wp-admin BulletProof Mode Enable/Disable wp-admin BulletProof Mode:
+* This option is ONLY for Hosts that do not allow .htaccess files in the wp-admin folder.
+Go Daddy Managed WordPress Hosting (not standard Go Daddy Hosting) is the only known hosting account type where this option should be set to: Disable wp-admin BulletProof Mode.
+For everyone else you do not need to use this option.
+The default setting is already set to: Enable wp-admin BulletProof Mode.
+* Improvement:  htaccess Core root domain label retrieval/writing:
+* Improvement to htaccess Core code when retrieving & writing domain labels.
+Impact: Folks with 3+ domain label naming conventions such as: www.label1.label2.label3.
+* Enjoy!

 = .50.5 =
 * Login Security Password Reset BugFix & New Option: